jonimoreira/specs/2_5_0/docs/source/rm.rst

 RM complexTypes
 ---------------

+The reference implementation complexType descriptions.

 Each complexType definition below has a `Schema Docs <http://mlhim.org/rm250_html/>`_.
 This link goes to a page with detailed documentation on that complexType.

-The reference implementation complexType descriptions.
-The prefix 'xs:' is used to indicate W3C XML Schema datatypes.
-Elements with a MLHIM datatype (other complexTypes in the RM) do not have a prefix in the tables below.
-However, in the RM schema they have a prefix of 'mlhim2:' representing the namespace 'http://www.mlhim.org/xmlns/mlhim2'.

 DvAnyType